cosmo-ray/yirl/README.md

 The first version, the one release at the end of my scholarship can be found on bitbucket

-# for peoples that don't like github:
+# for peoples who don't like github:
 https://git.iglou.eu/Matthias/yirl

 # Concept: